usdot-jpo-ode/jpo-ode/docs/Architecture.md

 ![](images/architecture/figure1.png)

-Figure 1 - ODE Technology Stack
+_Figure 1 - ODE Technology Stack_

 Data Integration later of JPO-ODE supports the producers and consumers of CV data as illustrated in Figure 2 below.
-Not all components or services shown in this diagram have been implemented. *The implementation timeline for the identified interfaces will depend on the needs of the JPO ODE customers and the priority of these capabilities to
+It is possible that not all components or services shown in this diagram have been implemented. *The implementation timeline for the identified interfaces will depend on the needs of the JPO ODE customers and the priority of these capabilities to